 Singh v.
 Carter

-U.S. Army Captain Simmer Singh is a devout Sikh seeking the right to serve his country with a religious beard.
+U.S. Army Captain Simmer Singh is a devout Sikh who sought the right to serve his country with a religious beard.

 Share this Case